Greyfriars bus station: Closure

 As the bus station was below both Greyfriars House and the car park, only a small amount of natural light reached the concourse, which did not help the building's reputation.
-The building was listed in a survey carried out by The Guardian for Channel 4's Demolition series, as the third most hated building in Britain and dubbed "the mouth of Hell".
+It was listed in a survey carried out by The Guardian, for Channel 4's Demolition series, as the third-most hated building in Britain and dubbed "the mouth of Hell".

 In 2009, Northampton Borough Council announced plans to redevelop the bus station along with the neighbouring Grosvenor Centre.
 The plan proposed moving the bus station to a new site, and then extending the Grosvenor Centre on to the cleared land.

 In September 2011 it was announced that the site of the former Fish Market was the preferred site for the new bus station and that work to build the new bus station could start as soon as September 2012.
 The building was expected to be finished by May 2013, although the date of completion was later delayed.
 At the time of this announcement it was claimed by the council that the cost of refurbishing the Greyfriars building would be over £30 million, with currently £500,000 spent on superficial maintenance.

 Greyfriars closed after the final bus services on 1 March 2014, with North Gate opening the following day.

 Redevelopment

 Demolition work within Greyfriars House began in March 2013 with works to strip the interiors of the office spaces and clearing of the overgrown landscaped courtyards within the office complex, which had lain untended since Barclaycard vacated some 16 years earlier.
 The bus station was demolished on Sunday 15 March 2015 in a controlled implosion by DSM Demolition. using over 2,000 separate charges.
-414 properties were evacuated and the Grosvernor shopping centre was closed the night before.
-The demolition was scheduled to take place at an unannounced time between 08:00am and 10:00am, and occurred at approximately 09:40am.
+414 properties were evacuated, and the Grosvenor Centre was closed the night prior to the demolition – which, scheduled to take place at an unannounced time between 8 am and 10 am, occurred at approximately 9.40 am.